ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/O3DE/Setting-Up-Simulation-O3DE-Advanced.rst

 .. code-block:: bash

-   scripts\o3de.bat create-project --project-name <project_name> --template-name Ros2RoboticManipulationTemplate
+   ./scripts/o3de.sh create-project --project-name <project_name> --template-name Ros2RoboticManipulationTemplate --project-path <path-to-project-directory>

 This will generate a new project directory with the necessary files and configurations.